editor-js/editorjs-php/README.md

 }
 ```

 Tool settings can be an `array`.
-It defines set of allowed valus without sanitizing.
+It defines a set of allowed values without sanitizing.
 ```json
 "quote": {
   "alignment": ["left", "center"],